Paul, Weiss, Rifkind, Wharton & Garrison: Diversity

-In 2018, Paul Weiss was criticized when it released a photograph on its LinkedIn of recently promoted partners, all of whom were white.
-Additionally, the photograph included only one woman partner who had been relegated to the bottom corner of the image.
-Although Paul Weiss had a reputation for being more diverse than other elite big-law firms, the announcement drew criticisms that even "diverse" big-law firms still partook in racist and sexist methods of employment and promotion.
+In 2018, the firm was criticized when it released a photograph on its LinkedIn of recently promoted partners, all of whom were white.
+The photograph also included only one woman.
+Although Paul, Weiss had a reputation for being more diverse than other elite big-law firms, the announcement drew criticisms that even "diverse" big-law firms still partook in racist and sexist methods of employment and promotion.
 The photograph served as a "lightning rod" for the growing frustration that elite law careers are still largely reserved for white men.

-A 2021 assessment singled out Paul, Weiss among law firms as engaging in the most litigation, lobbying and transactional work for fossil fuel companies.
-The company received the lowest grade in a 2021 scorecard of law firms on climate change actions.
-The firm had represented fossil fuel companies in 30 cases over the five preceding years.
-In January and February 2020, students at Harvard Law School, Yale Law School, New York University School of Law, and the University of Michigan Law School protested the firm's recruitment events over its representation of Exxon Mobil Corporation.
+Loretta Lynch, the first black woman to serve as United States attorney general, joined Paul, Weiss in 2019 as a litigation partner.

+In 2020, Paul, Weiss said it wanted to join law firms and public-interest organizations across the U.S. in a pro bono effort to root out racism.

+Israel–Palestine conflict

+In November 2023, amid a wave of pro-Palestine protests on law school campuses, Paul, Weiss was among a group of major law firms who sent letters to law school deans urging them to not allow "antisemitic speech" on campus, broadening the definition of antisemitism to include "criticism of the state of Israel."